 NU Stage was very accommodating and flexible enough to fit perfectly into Monica’s busy schedule as an Interpreting major.
 Engaging in theater on campus gave Monica a way to not only continue her love for performance, but additionally it helped her to branch out and meet more Northeastern students outside of the relatively small and tight knit ASL program family.
 Her experiences with NU Stage will forever remain near and dear to Monica’s heart, making those long days of interpreting all-day and rehearsing all-night totally worth it!

 “Hello!
 My name is Monica Marotta and I am currently a senior in Northeastern University’s ASL Program.
-My major is ASL/English interpreting and I will be graduating very soon, this May.
+My major is ASL/English interpreting and I will be graduating in May 2018.
 With the help of our wonderfully supportive Deaf faculty members and interpreting professors, Northeastern has been a wonderful experience for me to learn and develop my ASL and interpreting skills.
 I truly do cherish this program and will miss it very much when I graduate!”

 Currently on practicum, Monica is working as an interpreting intern at The Learning Center for the Deaf in Framingham, MA.
 The topnotch group of staff interpreters at The Learning Center, many of whom are NU graduates, have become an extremely useful source of feedback and advice for Monica as she approaches the end of her college journey.
 This semester, Monica is able to actually work as an interpreter in various low-risk assignments, always accompanied by another professional interpreter onsight.
 Although real-world interpreting can be quite challenging and definitely intimidating for interpreting students, the energy and support provided by The Learning Center is nothing but endearing and vital for Monica’s growth in the field.

-While Northeastern and Boston have been amazing places for Monica to learn and grow as an interpreter, Monica plans to return home to New York after graduation in May.
-She is eager to begin exploring the Deaf and interpreting communities in the New York Metro area and Long Island.
-She plans to work fulltime in a Deaf environment where she can continue to build her skills and engage with the Deaf Community before delving into interpreting.
+While Northeastern and Boston were amazing places for Monica to learn and grow as an interpreter, Monica decided to return home to New York after graduation in May 2018.
+Monica has had the opportunity to be a part of the Deaf and interpreting communities in the New York Metro area and Long Island.
+Monica is now working in a Deaf environment where she can continue to build her skills and engage with the Deaf Community before delving into interpreting.
 Future goals for Monica include National Certification through the Registry of Interpreters for the Deaf (RID) and freelance interpreting work in theater, concert, medical, and mental health settings.

 This is Monica’s Northeastern Path…Where will yours lead?